Kbruce36/django_task_force/readme.md

 # DJANGO TASK FORCE PROJECT (DTF)

 ## DTF Project Group Assignment for Bootcamp-13
-In this project, we shall be demonstrating to students how to go about Django Installations, Use of some modules in Django eg PostgreSQL, RESTAPi, etc to the class
+In this project, we shall be demonstrating to students how to go about Django Installations, Use of some modules in Django eg PostgreSQL, RESTAPi, etc to the class.

 # Pre-Installations
-- Create a for your project
+1. Create a folder for your project
-- git clone repo
+2. git clone repo
+3. Install dependencies;
     - Install _psycopg2_ using __pip install psycopg2__
-- Server configuration
+4. Server configuration
     - configure server _setting_ to your own DB settings.
-- Make _python migrations_ for the DB
+5. Make _python migrations_ for the DB
-- Install REST framework module using __pip install      djangorestframewrok__
+6. Install REST framework module using __pip install djangorestframework__

 ## Using the REST API
 1. This API has two models, course and student
 2. Configured locally to run at _http://127.0.0.1:8000_